Running an online store or business requires a platform like Shopify or WooCommerce. Which one is better for your business?

 WooCommerce New Store Launch Highlights

 WooCommerce runs on WordPress, so adding new pages and products is simple if you’ve already got a store.
-If you don’t have a store, there are a few more steps to go through:

 The learning curve with WooCommerce is definitely steeper.
 The large WordPress community and support help ease new users through the launch process.